 ETJ children are very honest and fair.
 They may become quite upset at any perceived unfairness, and inequity of rules.
 They strongly believe that rules should apply to everyone, and they don't understand bending rules for a particular case.
 They may even try to take it upon themselves to enforce rules.

 ETJs are highly curious children, and are always asking questions.
 Teachers should respond to the ETJ's questions as precisely and accurately as possible.
-If they're not sure how to answer a question, they should be prepared to say so, and to offer possible avenues for discovering the answer, such as library research.
+If they're not sure how to answer a question, they should be prepared to say so, and to offer possible avenues for discovering the answer.
 They shouldn't try to gloss over something that they don't know, because the ETJ will very likely pursue the question until it is satisfactorily answered.

 ETJ children are naturally suspicious of new things.
 They often have difficulty accepting new concepts, and may reject them entirely at first.
 When introducing a new subject to an ETJ, teachers should present the new idea in the same context as something that the ETJ already knows.
 For example, when introducing division, a teacher could quell a J type's fears by saying something like: "Division is just like multiplication, which we already know.
 The rules are just switched around."